• Skip to primary navigation

 Instructions

-• Place 2 saucers in the freezer (for testing set).
+• Before you start place 2 saucers in the freezer (for testing the set) and sterilise jars as per notes below.

 • Prepare the pumpkin by cutting into quarters and scraping out the seeds.